The probabilistic world: Fermions

 The measurement procedure counts again the number of oscillations between $\psi_\mathrm{R}$ and $\psi_\mathrm{I}$ during one period $2\pi$ for the pointer position $\alpha$.
 Indeed, the wave function \eqref{eq:AM7} corresponds to

 such that for given $\tau$ or associated $\alpha$ one has

 The rotation of the pointer with $\alpha$ for a fixed type $R$ or $I$ translates to an integer number of rotations in the $(R,I)$-plane.
 We observe that $\tilde{q}$ and $-\tilde{q}$ yield the same classical density matrix $\rho'$.
 On the level of the density matrix the possible measurement values of angular momentum $l$ can also be half-integer.
 This accounts for a well known property of spin in quantum mechanics, namely that angular momentum is quantized with half-integer values.
 (In our convention one has $\hbar=1$.)
+While the operator $\partial_{\alpha}$ exists for the clock in sect.~\ref{sec:clock_systems}, the presence of the conserved angular momentum observable involves the complex structure.
+The factor $i$ or the matrix $I$ is needed for the construction of a symmetric operator that can correspond to an observable.

-The one particle states for the diagonal two-dimensional Ising model, doted with a complex structure for the description of Weyl fermions, are an example for a complex clock system.
-For periodic boundary conditions the possible eigenvalues of the momentum operator $\hat{P}$ are discrete.
+For the two-dimensional diagonal Ising model there is no symmetry of space rotations.
+Nevertheless, one finds a certain analogy with the rotation symmetry of the clock system.
+We have seen that the one-particle states for the diagonal two-dimensional Ising model, doted with a complex structure for the description of Weyl fermions, are an example for a complex clock system.
+For periodic boundary conditions the variable $m_2$ is analogous to the discrete angle $\alpha$.
 Up to a normalization factor $\hat{P}$ can be identified with $\hat{L}$ in this case.

 \paragraph*{Symmetry generators}